Winston E. Kock

-Winston Edward Kock (1909 – November 25, 1982) was an American electrical engineer and musician, who was the first Director of NASA Electronics Research Center (NASA ERC) in Cambridge, Massachusetts, from September 1, 1964 to October 1, 1966.
-The Center was created for multidisciplinary scientific research, its proximity to certain colleges, its proximity to a local U.S. Air Force research facility, and was perceived as part of the nation's cold war effort.
+Winston Edward Kock (December 5, 1909 – November 25, 1982) was an American electrical engineer and musician, who was the first Director of NASA Electronics Research Center (NASA ERC) in Cambridge, Massachusetts, from September 1, 1964, to October 1, 1966.
+The center was created for multidisciplinary scientific research, its proximity to certain colleges, its proximity to a local U.S. Air Force research facility, and was perceived as part of the nation's cold War effort.

 Kock was also a novelist under the pseudonym Wayne Kirk.
 Kock also wrote books about topics in engineering and acoustics.
 These included radar, sonar, holography, and lasers.
 Kock's seminal research in artificial dielectrics, carried out at AT&T Bell Laboratories in the 1940s, is a historical connection to metamaterials.

-Education
+Early life and education

+Winston Edward Kock was born on December 5, 1909 in Cincinnati, Ohio.
 At age four Kock started learning piano, and by high school he could play full recitals.
 In college he began composing music.
-He then took electrical engineering courses at the University of Cincinnati and continued studying piano and organ at the Cincinnati College of Music.
+He then took electrical engineering courses at the University of Cincinnati and continued studying piano and organ at the College of Music of Cincinnati.
 In the 1930s, as partial fulfillment of his bachelor's degree, he built an electronic organ.
 He used the more economical neon glow tubes for his electronic organ rather than radio vacuum tubes as sources for tones.
-In 1932 he received his BSc degree in electrical engineering.
+In 1932 he received his B.S. degree in electrical engineering.
 For his master's degree thesis Kock grappled with the problem of pitch stabilization for 70 neon tubes in an electronic organ.
 In 1933 he received his Master of Science degree.

 In 1934, he received his Ph.D. in experimental and theoretical physics from the University of Berlin.
 His examiners were Professors Max von Laue and Arthur Wehnelt.
 As part of the thesis, Kock, together with another candidate, developed an improved design for an electronic organ based on the formant principle.
+After obtaining his doctorate, he became a teaching fellow at University of Cincinnati for a year, and was briefly affiliated with Institute for Advanced Study and Indian Institute of Science.